hamdhanmabu/healthcare-burnout-analysis/README.md

 The goal is simple:

- Turn raw employee data into actionable business insights that help organizations improve employee wellness, retention, and productivity.
+ Turn raw employee data into actionable business insights that help organizations improve employee wellness, retention, and productivity

 ---